pechorin/u-keymapper.vim/README.md

 endif
 ```

-Now with U-KeyMapper all you have to do is:
+Now with u-keymapper all you have to do is:

 ```viml
 " init mapping commands